lvidaic/ctm-frontend/README.md

 - create text, text area, dropdown, suggestion components, image upload

-- [ ] hardcode client id (it will be loaded during auth process)
+- [x] hardcode client id (it will be loaded during auth process)
-- [ ] try to extract image loading in separate store method and reuse it
+- [x] try to extract image loading in separate store method and reuse it
 - [ ] extract axios config in separate configutaion:> [!WARNING]
 - [ ] add minimal price to provider profile, add fetching of medic rules
 - [ ] add list of events for each client, current, upcoming...
-- [ ] create ui for terms
+- [x] create ui for terms
-    * term should have time (maybe in future add multi day)
+- [ ] term should have time (maybe in future add multi day)
-    * term should have required medical personel
+- [x] term should have required medical personnel
-    * price per hour
+- [x] price per hour
-    * add mask for price field, either create custom input for time or use it how it is
+- [x] add mask for price field, either create custom input for time or use it how it is
+- [ ] add list of task items (be able to delete (only past ones, be able to cancel event))
+- [ ] add navigation
+- [ ] address autocomplete should display latest value
+- [ ] finish saving of events with terms